On the o-minimal Hilbert's fifth problem

+We proceed with the proof of the Lemma by induction on $m$.
+Suppose $m=1.$ If $A_x$ varies infinitely and definably with $x,$ then least one of the definable maps $a^1,b^1: \bI\to J_1$ associated to $A$ must have infinite image, contradicting orthogonality (Lemma \ref{lem map orth}).

-For the case $k>1$, assume the result fails.
-Then at least one coordinate of $A_x$ must vary infinitely and definably as $x$ does.
-By induction, we know there are only finitely many sets of the form $\pi(A_x)$, where $\pi$ is projection to the first $k-1$ coordinates.
+For the case $m>1$, assume the result fails and let $A$ as above be such that $A_x$ varies infinitely and definably as $x$ does.
+By induction, we know there are only finitely many sets of the form $\pi(A_x)$, where $\pi$ is projection to the first $m-1$ coordinates.
 Fix a $\pi(A_x)$ such that there are infinitely many distinct $A_x$ with this projection, and restrict to this family.
-We suppose that all cells $A_x$ are ``open'' in the $k$-th coordinate -- the other case is much the same -- and that $f_x:\pi(A_x)\to J_k$, the function giving the lower boundary of $A_x$ in the $k$-th coordinate, varies infinitely and definably in $x$.
-If there exists a point in $\pi(A_x)$ at which $f_x$ takes on infinitely many values as $x$ varies, then we have a contradiction to orthogonality.
-So given any $y$ in the domain of $f_x$, there are finitely many values $f_x$ can assume at $y$, say at most $m$ independent of $y$.
-Let $D^i_x$ be the set of all $y$ such that $f_x(y)$ is the $i$-th possible value of $f_x$ at $y$.
-Note that the set $\{D^1_x,\ldots,D^m_x\}$ partitions $\pi(A_x)$ and determines the function $f_x$.
-Thus, for at least one $i\le m$, the set $D^i_x$ varies infinitely as $x$ varies.
-Since $D^i_x$ lies in an ambient space of dimension $k-1$, we are done by induction.
+Then the definable maps $a^i,b^i:\bI\to J_i,$ $i=1,\ldots, m-1,$ associated to $\pi (A)$ are constant, but one of the definable maps $a^m,b^m:\bI\to J_m$ associated to $A$ would have infinite image, contradicting orthogonality (Lemma \ref{lem map orth}).

-Clearly we have $A=\bigcup _{i=0}^s(\{v\in \bI : A_v\supseteq A_{x_i}\}\times A_{x_i})$ and if $A$ is open then each fiber $A_{x_i}$ is also open.
+Clearly we have $A=\bigcup _{i=0}^s(\{v\in \bI : A_v= A_{x_i}\}\times A_{x_i})$ and if $A$ is open then each fiber $A_{x_i}$ is also open.

 Suppose that $A$ is open but some $\{v\in \bI:A_v\supseteq A_{x_i}\}$ is not open.
 Fix $v\in \{v\in \bI:A_v\supseteq A_{x_i}\}$ such that for every open box $B$ around $v$ in $\bI$, $B\nsubseteq \{v\in \bI:A_v\supseteq A_{x_i}\}.$ Thus, we can find points $z$ as close as we like to $v$ such that $A_{x_i}\nsubseteq A_z$ for any such $z$.
 Consider the family of definable sets $\{A_{x_i}\setminus A_z : z\in\bI \,\, \textrm{and}\,\, A_{x_i}\nsubseteq A_z\}$.
 By the first part of the lemma, there are only finitely many sets in this family, so there is one that occurs for $z$ arbitrarily close to $v$, say $A_{x_i}\setminus A_{z_0} $.
 Fix any point $y\in A_{x_i}\setminus A_{z_0}.$ Then for any open box $B$ containing $v$, we can find $z\in B$ with $y\notin A_z$.
 But then any box in $\bI\times \bJ$ around the point $\langle v,y \rangle \in A$ must contain a point not in $A$, namely $\langle z,y \rangle $ for such a $z$, contradicting that $A$ is open. \\